wp-plugins/gravity-forms-data-persistence-add-on-reloaded-save-button/readme.txt

 7. After the form has been saved, the 'Save' button will display 'Saved'.
 The 'Saved' message is held for three seconds before returning to 'Save'.

 == Changelog ==

+= 1.1 =
+* Changed how 'Save' button and JavaScript is called into the form
+* Added function to ensure 'Save' button does not appear on user registration forms (Create an account or Maintain account)

 = 1.0 =
 * First public release.